10 Must-Have Grill Tools for Your Best Barbecue Ever (Plus 3 That Are Nice to Have)

 Best Flavor-Enhancer: Silicone Brush

 Have you ever used a kitchen brush with brittle ends that break off and add strands to your recipe?
 You’re not alone.
 That is why we’ve added a silicone brush to our grill tool set so this never happens again.
-With its sturdy bristles and easy-to-wash (even dishwasher-friendly) components, this is our new go-to for slathering on barbecue sauce and basting with marinades.
-(But be sure to mix up a new batch with the same marinade ingredients rather than using the same marinade that you used to soak raw meat to be completely food-safe.)
+With its sturdy bristles and easy-to-wash components, this tool is our new go-to for slathering on barbecue sauce and basting with marinades.
+(But be sure to mix up a new batch with the same marinade ingredients rather than using the same marinade that you used to soak raw meat in order to be completely food-safe.)

 Best Food Safety Savior: Instant-Read Thermometer

 You've got to cook meat to the proper temperature to prevent any pathogen-related foodborne illnesses.
 (Use our Test Kitchen “it’s done!” breakdowns as a guide.)
-Instant-read thermometers are ideal because they offer an accurate reading quickly ... when you use it correctly.
+Instant-read thermometers are ideal because they offer an accurate reading quickly—when you use it correctly.
 Here’s how to use your meat thermometer like a pro.

 Best Safety Grill Tool: Grill Gloves